New Jerusalem was burning.

 The music cut out, leaving an eerie, somehow louder silence, accompanied by the rattling of the pod.
 Jason had double-checked his assortment, battle rifle and shotgun, locked and loaded with the safeties off.
-He was ready to rock n' roll, and throw some lead at any Covenant bastard he could get in his sights.
+He was ready to rock n' roll.
+And throw some lead at any Covenant bastard he could get in his sights.

-It looked as if they were burning towards an industrial zone: warehouses and work-yards.
+It looked as if they were burning towards an industrial zone: warehouses and workyards.
 The city was close now.
 Jason could see obvious fighting.
 It looked like they were going to crash smack dab in the middle of a massive group of Covenant threatening to overwhelm a group of pinned down Marines.
 And then, suddenly, there was no more time to think.
 Only to act.
 The pod slammed into the earth with all the force of a MAC round.
 Jason popped the door and burst out onto the scene.
 Chaos burned around him like liquid fire.

 He could hear frantically shouted orders and shrieking hysteria as he raced from his pod, which had smashed into the middle of a body-strewn street, towards cover.
-He found it, diving behind the burnt, steel hulk of a wrecked vehicle.
+He found it, diving behind the burned, steel hulk of a wrecked vehicle.
 Only a handful of ODSTs had made it anywhere near his drop zone.
 As usual, at least in his experience, his squad was scattered to the four winds inside of a two kilometer grid.

 Battle rifle ready, Jason popped up and scoped out the competition.
-A contingent of Elites were scattered across the street behind various bits of debris for cover, with a collection of Grunts and Jackals backing them up.
+A contingent of Elites were scattered across the street behind various bits of debris for cover, with a collection of Grunts and Jackals for backup.
 Most of them were facing away from him, plinking at a group of Marines trapped at an intersection, hiding in and behind a wrecked, burning Pelican.
 However, a group of a half dozen huge, intimidating looking Elites in blue and purple armor were marching towards Jason.
 He looked around desperately for his other ODSTs, but he could only see one other pod for sure, and it hadn't opened yet.